Are you wondering what are the best souvenirs from Ireland you should bring back home, whether for a loved one or yourself?

 - The left hand with the heart pointing towards the fingertips denotes the person is engaged.

 - The left hand with the heart pointing towards the wrist denotes the person is married.

 The most iconic place to buy your Claddagh ring in Ireland is Thomas Dillions in Galway which has been making Claddagh rings since 1750.

 If you cannot wait until you visit Ireland to get one, you can order online from Thomas Dillions.

-Amazon also have a range of Claddagh style rings.
+Amazon also has a range of Claddagh-style rings.
 Click here to see more.

-Amazon have a comprehensive range of Waterford Crystal HERE.
+Amazon has a comprehensive range of Waterford Crystal HERE.

 See the range of Galway Crystal HERE.

 One of the best souvenirs to buy in Ireland is genuine Irish Bog Oak.